uea-teaching/computer-vision-2022/lectures/object-detection.md

 On 700 MHz processor, it takes 0.067s to analyse 384x288 image.

 ::: notes
+training would still take a long time...

-67 milliseconds 20 years ago - is fast!
+but testing - 67 milliseconds 20 years ago - is fast!

 I really encourage reading the paper - it is well written and has some great ideas in it!

+Of course, there are many much better methods developed in the 20 years since this paper.
+But the method here is really simple - and it addresses the issues faced really well.

+This was a very influential paper!
 :::

+# Detecting Humans

+The original HOG paper also proposed detection of humans in the sliding window.

+## Detecting Humans {data-auto-animate="true"}